prista/sc-parent/SPEC.md

 - The strict separation of concerns between the backend API and the frontend UI allows for independent development, testing, and deployment.

 **Security**
-- Service-to-service communication between `manager-app` and `catalogue-service` is protected with HTTP Basic authentication. `catalogue-service` restricts `/catalogue-api/**` to clients holding the `SERVICE` role; `manager-app` supplies the configured credentials via a `BasicAuthenticationInterceptor`.
+- Service-to-service communication between `manager-app` and `catalogue-service` is protected with OAuth2. `catalogue-service` acts as a resource server, restricting `/catalogue-api/**` to requests carrying a valid JWT with the required scope (`SCOPE_view_catalogue` / `SCOPE_edit_catalogue`); `manager-app` attaches a Bearer token via `OAuthClientHttpRequestInterceptor`.
-- `manager-app` persists users and their authorities in a dedicated `user_management` schema and resolves them through `MUserDetailService`.
-End-user authentication for the web UI is not yet wired up (no login flow or `SecurityFilterChain` in `manager-app` yet).
+- End-user authentication for the web UI is handled by Keycloak through `oauth2Login`; the whole UI requires the `ROLE_MANAGER` role.
+A custom `OAuth2UserService` merges ID-token authorities with `ROLE_`-prefixed entries from the `groups` claim.
+- The `user_management` schema, `UserRepository`, `User`/`Authority` entities and `MUserDetailService` are retained from the earlier HTTP-Basic / DB-backed auth approach and are no longer wired into the active security filter chain.

 ## 5. Data Model & Database Schema (PostgreSQL)